rapidsai/deployment/source/tools/kubernetes/dask-operator.md

 ## Example using `KubeCluster`

-In additon to creating clusters via `kubectl` you can also do so from Python with {class}`dask_kubernetes.operator.KubeCluster`.
+In addition to creating clusters via `kubectl` you can also do so from Python with {class}`dask_kubernetes.operator.KubeCluster`.
 This class implements the Dask Cluster Manager interface and under the hood creates and manages the `DaskCluster` resource for you.

 ```python
 from dask_kubernetes.operator import KubeCluster